-A Word About Materials — You will find that the material/price ratio can vary wildly.
-Some of the silk items are cheaper than the polyster.
+MATERIALS // You will find that the material/price ratio can vary wildly.
+Some of the silk items are cheaper than the polyester.
 Make sure to check the ‘details’ section of the product listing to see its material.
 This is how you find the best quality on Sezane.

 Silk Boy Shirt in Ecru

 Size Ordered: US6 (UK10)

 Recommended Sizing: True to Size/Size Up if In-Between

 First up is the shirt of my dreams: Sezane’s Boy Shirt, made of 100% silk.
 In my effort to build a capsule, quality-over-quantity wardrobe, a good-fitting silk shirt is my jam.
 I have forever been in love with Equipment silk shirts, having nabbed one at a sample sale in London (clearly, I could not afford one at the full price-tag).
 Sezane’s version is a nearly perfect dupe, at over half the the price.